vienpn91/mia-real-agent/README.md

 # mia-real-agent
-An website to management chat history and bot training
+An website to management chat history

 ## Stack
 - NodeJS